zolotarevandrew/my-learning-tracker/log.md

 Should learn more about LayoutKind for struct.

 **Struct Boxing mechanism:**
-- Allocated memory in heap
+- Memory allocated in heap;
-- Memory size = length of struct + object type ref + sync block indes
+- Memory size = length of struct + object type ref + sync block indes;
-- Fields copied to heap
+- Fields copied to heap;
-- Ref for object returned
+- Ref for object returned.

 **Struct unboxing mechanism:**
-- get object ref
+- get object ref;
-- copy fields from heap to stack
+- copy fields from heap to stack.

-String concat using a objects in args - so should be very attentive to writing code with boxing unboxing
+String concat uses a objects in args - so should be very attentive to writing code with boxing.

-GetType - method from object, so value type be boxed
+GetType - method from object, so value type be boxed.

-Сasting to interface - value type be boxed
+Сasting to interface - value type be boxed.

-Using ILDasm to find boxing - good solution.
+Using ILDasm/sharplab.io to find boxing - good solution.

 https://github.com/zolotarevandrew/.net-internals/blob/main/BoxingUnboxing/Program.cs

 **ElasticSearch:**

 Found and used word delimeter graph token filter, which splits tokens by non alphanumeric characters and by other good stuff. for example: favorit—42+ to favorit, 42

 Found and used shingle filter to produce n grams by concatenating.